-Evidence for oscillatory modes of variability over the North Atlantic, Ethiopian Plateau, Eastern Mediterranean and the Tropical Pacific Ocean was examined using climate records from each region: the NAO index for the North Atlantic, Nile River high-water records for the Ethiopian Plateau, the precipitation in Jerusalem and a tree-ring record from the Golan Heights for the Eastern Mediterranean, and the SOI for the Tropical Pacific Ocean.
+Evidence for oscillatory modes of variability over the North Atlantic, Ethiopian Plateau and Eastern Mediterranean was examined using climate records from each region: the NAO index for the North Atlantic and Nile River high-water records for the Ethiopian Plateau, while the climate proxies for the Eastern Mediterranean were precipitation in Jerusalem and a tree-ring record from the Golan Heights.
 Statistically significant oscillatory modes - having periods of about 4 and 7-8 years - were identified in all records.
-This clustering of periodicities raises the possibility of teleconnections between these regions (Ghil et al., 2002a).
-Other significant oscillatory modes were found in some of the records only: a mode with a period of 14 year in Jerusalem rainfall and tree rings, and one with 3.3 year in the NAO index and high-water Nile record.
+Such a clustering of periodicities raises the possibility of teleconnections between these regions (Ghil et al., 2002a).
+Other significant oscillatory modes were found in some of the records only; in particular, a 14-year mode is present in Jerusalem rainfall and tree rings.